truemail-rb/truemail-go/README.md

     // By default this option is disabled and equal to false.
     notRfcMxLookupFlow: true,

     // Optional parameter.
+SMTP port number.
+It is equal to 25 by default.
+    // This parameter uses for SMTP session in SMTP validation layer.
+    smtpPort: 2525,

+    // Optional parameter.
 This option will provide to use smtp fail fast behaviour.
 When
     // smtpFailFast = true it means that Truemail ends smtp validation session after first
     // attempt on the first mx server in any fail cases (network connection/timeout error,